 Educational research topics

+Educational research is a systematic and scientific inquiry into various aspects of education.
+It involves studying teaching methods, learning processes, educational policies, and the overall effectiveness of educational interventions.
 Educational research is typically video based and carried out in real life situations.
-Examples of research topics:
+Examples of research topics are:

 - Teacher-student interaction

 - Classroom dynamics

 Training teachers to teach

 At Virginia Tech, Dr. Tiffany Drape has been working with college students, who are pre-service teachers, and will be going out to teach.